History and Funding

 In 2008, in order to understand the Home Modification Loan Program's impact and cost effectiveness, MRC decided it was important to examine the impacts of the program on its direct beneficiaries and the family members that share their homes.
 View the Impact Assessment report.

 The state-funded Home Modification Loan Program provides loans to make modifications to the primary, permanent residence of elders, adults with disabilities, and families with children with disabilities.
 Such modifications allow people to remain in their homes and live more independently in their communities.

 There are six agencies throughout the state that administer the program for MRC.
 The program lends money to homeowners who wish to start new modification projects.

 Based on the income guidelines, from $1,000 up to $30,000 (inclusive of all costs) may be borrowed in either a deferred payment loan (DPL) or an amortized loan, which is secured by a promissory note and a mortgage lien, except in cases of loans that are under $2,500 which are only secured by the promissory note.
 An HMLP loan may be obtained only one time per property.
 Borrowers may not come back for more funding for the same property once their project is complete.

-Homeowners eligible for a 0% DPL will not have to repay the loan until the property is sold or has its title transferred.
-0% DPL and 3% amortizing loans must be repaid in 5 to 15 years, depending on the amount of the loan, and require monthly payment schedules.
+Homeowners eligible for a 0% deferred payment loan will not have to repay the loan until the property is sold or has its title transferred.
+0% and 3% amortizing loans must be repaid in 5 to 15 years, depending on the amount of the loan, and require monthly payment schedules.

 This information is provided by the Massachusetts Rehabilitation Commission.